TrinaKat/Rainbow-Runner/README.md

 How To Play
 ===========
 To start playing the game, press the START button on the bottom left side of the Gameboy.
-The size of the display can be resized using the RESIZE button on the bottom left side.
+The size of the display can be resized anytime during gameplay using the RESIZE button on the bottom left side.
 All other gameplay controls are through the keyboard.

 Keyboard Controls
 =================
 Theme/Design Settings
 	[m] to toggle Mario mode
 	[s] to toggle sound
 	[f] to flip the Rainbow Road pattern (regular mode)

 Navigation Controls
 	[LEFT] to move left
 	[RIGHT] to move right
 	[UP] to jump (Mario mode)

 Gameplay Controls
 	[1], [2], or [3] to set the difficulty
 	[p] to pause
 	[q] to quit
 	[i] to toggle instructions display on start screen